digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 Presets - Smooth Transitions
 ----------------------------

-__To minimize writes to VDU NVRAM, smooth-transitions have been deprecated and are disabled by default.
-To re-enable smooth transitions, uncheck the ``protect-nvram`` option in _Settings_.__
+**To minimize writes to VDU NVRAM, smooth-transitions have been deprecated and are disabled by default.
+To re-enable smooth transitions, uncheck the** *protect-nvram* **option in** *Settings*.

 A preset may be set to ``Smoothly Transition``, in which case changes to controls continuous-value slider controls such as brightness and contrast will be stepped by one until the final values are reached.
 Any non-continuous values will be set after all continuous values have reached their final values, for example, if input-source is included in a preset, it will be restored at the end.

-The Preset Dialog includes a combo-box for defining when to apply transitions to a preset:
+The *Presets-Dialog* includes a combo-box for defining when to apply transitions to a preset:

  - ``None`` - change immediately;
  - ``On schedule`` - slowly change according to a solar elevation trigger;
  - ``On signal`` - slowly change on the appropriate UNIX signal;
- - ``On menu`` - slowly change when selected in the main-menu;
+ - ``On menu`` - slowly change when selected in the *main-menu*;

 Normally a transition single-steps the controls as quickly as possible.
 In practice, this means each step takes one or more seconds and increases linearly depending on the number of VDUs and number of controls being altered.
-The Presets Dialog includes a ``Transition Step seconds`` control that can be used to increase the step interval and extend a transition over a longer period of time.
+The *Presets-Dialog* includes a ``Transition Step seconds`` control that can be used to increase the step interval and extend a transition over a longer period of time.

 If any transitioning controls change independently of the transition, the transition will cease.
 In